kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 ![height=41%](images/01-full-app_2318x1344.png)

->**Note:** In these chapters you'll exclusively use the **iPhone 6 Simulator** for simplicity, and to keep the focus on stack views.
-In order to fully display the view on smaller devices, you'd either use a `UIScrollView` or would have do a bit more creative layout work, which is outside the scope of this chapter.

 Open **VacationSpots-Starter**, and run it on the **iPhone 6 Simulator**.
 The first thing you'll notice is that the name and location label in some cells are not centered properly.

 ![bordered width=30%](images/02-alignment-issue-on-table-view_750x534.png)